chenhsong/OpenProtocol/cs/doc/messages_reference.md

 ### Description

-This class implements the `CYCLE_DATA` message, which is sent from the iChen&reg; 4.1 Server to the client at the end of each machine cycle for all connected controllers.
+This class implements the `CYCLE_DATA` message, which is sent from the iChen® 4.1 Server to the client at the end of each machine cycle for all connected controllers.

 ### Properties